 He was born in 1879 in a village about thirty miles distant from Madura, which is a noted South Indian town possessing one of the largest temples in the country.
-His father followed some avocation connected with law and came of good Brahmin stock.
+His father followed some avocation connected with law and came of good brahmin stock.
 His father appears to have been an extremely charitable man who fed and clothed many poor persons.
-The boy eventually passed to Madura to carry on his education, and it was here that he picked up the rudiments of English in an American Mission school.
+The boy eventually passed to Madura to carry on his education, and it was here that he picked up the rudiments of English in a school conducted by American missionaries.